EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

-These attack scenarios show that the Request Delay and Block Attacks can be used against blockwise transfers to cause unauthorized operations to be performed on the server, and responses to unauthorized operations to be mistaken for responses to authorized operations.
+These attack scenarios show that the Request Delay and Block Attacks can be used against block-wise transfers to cause unauthorized operations to be performed on the server, and responses to unauthorized operations to be mistaken for responses to authorized operations.
 The combination of these attacks is described as a separate attack because